 There are many reasons for companies to adopt cloud-based applications.
 They're easier to deploy than on-premises software, and businesses can save money on expensive hardware and costly licensing fees.
-Furthermore, it's easy to add or subtract bandwidth,
+Furthermore, it's easy to add or subtract bandwidth, and upgrades are automatic.

 However, some users are confused about what exactly the phrase automatic upgrades means.
 When users hear pitches from cloud-based software vendors, they think they won't have to do anything to get the latest and greatest versions of the software, which often contain important security upgrades.